txgisci/feature_extractor/README.md

 https://github.com/txgisci/feature_extractor
 ```

 Step 2.
-Click the gree drop down option titled 'Clone or download'.
+Click the green drop down option titled 'Clone or download'.

 Step 3.
-Download the zip file, open your command prompt and navigate to the 'feature extractor' repository
+Download the zip file, open your command prompt and navigate to the newly downloaded'feature extractor' repository

 ## To get the script running: